manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

     X is X1 + X2.
 ```

-And the inner loop function checks (recursively) how many values in the list sum with the value to a multiple of 24.
+And the inner loop function checks (recursively) how many values in the list, when added to value `V`, sum to a multiple of 24.

 ```prolog
 check_reciprocal_count( _, [], 0 ).